Be careful where you go for on-line information

 Coping with mesothelioma anxiety

-Woman Leaning
+Woman leaning

 Long term mesothelioma patient Tamron Little offers these reflections about how she copes with the fear of mesothelioma.
 “To be told that you have cancer… creates a tremendous sense of fear.
 Having a cancer such as mesothelioma is hard on the person and their family members because it is a tough diagnosis.
 “The fear of my…